 Different Types of Home Loans

 Not all home loans are created equal.
 Depending on your budget, credit score, and down payment, one might work better than another.
-Some providers, like Mr. Cooper, cater to those who have a 620 score and higher, for example.
+Some mortgage loan providers cater to those who have a 620 score or higher, for example.

-Most mortgage products come with an interest rate that’s fixed or adjustable and a term that spans from 5 to 30 years.
+Most mortgage products come with an interest rate fixed or adjustable and a term spanning 5 to 30 years.

 Fixed Rate Mortgage

 Offering the most consistent monthly payments, a fixed rate mortgage has the same interest rate for the duration of the loan.
 This is the most popular type of mortgage since it’s easier to manage your money when you can predict your house payment.